kssrivastava835-lab/Typing-speed-test/README.md

 # Typing-speed-test
-A Python-based CLI typing speed test that calculates typing speed and errors in real-time using random sentences and time tracking.
+A Python-based CLI typing speed test that calculates typing speed and error in real-time using random sentences and time tracking.
 Author - Kshitij Srivastava

 Characteristics